Why is the Israeli internet being archived?

-No. It's important to know that the automatic scan will copy home pages and pages linked to the home pages, and so on, in additional, but limited, levels of depth.
-Meaning, the scan will copy pages up until a certain depth, and no further.
+No. It's important to know that the automatic scan will copy homepages and pages linked to the homepages, to a certain extent.
+Meaning, the scan will copy linked pages up to a certain "depth" of links, but no further.

 How will I know if my page is preserved in the archive?

-I'm registered on my bank's website, my national insurance's website and on an online shopping website- will the archive also include this information?
+I'm registered on my bank's website, the "Bituah Leumi" website and on an online shopping website- will the archive also include this information?